ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: figures/logo-new-wotext.png

-Still, the default may not reflect users' judgement in some cases.
-To mitigate potential wrong contextualization, we make the agent to always proactively initiate hints for \textbf{controllablity} (\ref{req:control}), \eg ``would you like to...'' at the bottom of Figure~\ref{fig:formal_convxai}C$_3$.
-Figure~\ref{fig:formal_convxai}C$_4$ provides a more concrete example: when the user asks for similar sentences published in the targeted conference, the XAI agent responds the top-3 similar examples conditioned on the predicted aspect (\emph{i.e.,} \emph{purpose}) by default.
-However, as the user is suggested to rewrite this sentence into \emph{background}, she requests for the top-2 similar sentences which have \emph{background} labels by specifying ``2 + background'', so to use those examples as gold groundtruths for improving her own writing.
+Still, the default may not reflect users' judgment in some cases.
+To mitigate potential wrong contextualization, we make the agent always proactively initiate hints for \textbf{controllablity} (\ref{req:control}), \eg ``would you like to...'' at the bottom of Figure~\ref{fig:formal_convxai}C$_3$.
+Figure~\ref{fig:formal_convxai}C$_4$ provides a more concrete example: when the user asks for similar sentences published in the targeted conference, the XAI agent responds to the top-3 similar examples conditioned on the predicted aspect (\emph{i.e.,} \emph{purpose}) by default.
+However, as the user is suggested to rewrite this sentence into \emph{background}, she requests for the top-2 similar sentences which have \emph{background} labels by specifying ``2 + background'', so to use those examples as gold ground truths for improving her own writing.